Welsh Intermediate Education Act 1889: Effect

 The Act required the counties and county boroughs of Wales and the county of Monmouth to provide intermediate schools and provide technical education.
 To this end, the school boards were abolished and in each county a joint education committee was put in place.
 The initial duty of these committees was to prepare plans for intermediate and technical education to be provided in their areas.

 By 1902 Wales had 95 intermediate schools, and over 10,000 pupils.
 However there was hardly anything specifically Welsh about the education they provided.
 According to the historian John Davies, 'they slavishly imitated the ethos and the curriculum of the English grammar schools.'
 They also ignored the intentions of the act by neglecting subjects relevant to the community and the local economy.
 Whilst it had been initially hoped that they would prepare children for careers as skilled workers in practise their curriculum was often heavily modelled on the public schools and of little practical use.
 They were voluntary and required a financial contribution from parents so attendance was largely limited the middle classes.
-However, some did provide a good quality of technical education and they expanded access to secondary education too many children who wouldn't have been able to receive any otherwise.
+However, some did provide a good quality of technical education and they expanded access to secondary education to many children who wouldn't have been able to receive any otherwise.
 The act has been described as the reason for a large number of schoolteachers from Wales who worked across Britain during the 20th century.